CPScript/YourAcutie.TXT/README.md

+# YourAcutie.TXT
-# YourAcutie is not a malware, not spyware, not adware, not a worm, and not a virus.
-THIS IS A COSTIMISABLE Ransomeware, If used without permision, i will do my best to take it down, also idk how to edit this README.md file :(
+## YourAcutie is not a malware, not spyware, not adware, not a worm, and not a virus.
+### This program show you hoe special you are and why you should alawys love yourself